-- 1. In the Clips pane, select the Current Bin label Look in: Y-dulant, then select Organize Bins. - 2.
+- 1. In the Clips pane, select the Current Bin label Look for Y-Marine, then select Organize Bins - 2.
 In the Organize Bins dialog box, select a disk volume.
 The volume properties are displayed in the Organize Bins dialog box.